-The AIR assessments measure 2 broad components.
-Capacity refers to the student's knowledge, abilities, and perceptions that enable them to be self-determined.
-Opportunity refers to the student's chances to use their knowledge and abilities.
-The AIR Self-Determination Scale is available to use, free of charge.
+The AIR assessments measure two broad components Capacity refers to the student's knowledge, abilities, and perceptions that enable them to be self-determined.
+Opportunity refers to the student's chances to use their knowledge and abilities.< The AIR Self-Determination Scale is available to use, free of charge.

 This topic explores how self-determination, which results from the development of self-esteem, self-awareness, and other positive learning skills, helps children and teens learn to exercise personal control over their lives.

-This 8 minute video features personal testimonies from students with disabilities on their choices to disclose or not disclose their disabilities in education and workplace settings.
+This eight-minute video features personal testimonies from students with disabilities on their choices to disclose or not disclose their disabilities in education and workplace settings.

 Lessons are designed to take the student through a process of gathering information from key members of the transition planning team.
 The process initiates a dialogue between the student, family members, and the teacher on issues regarding employment, postsecondary education and living arrangements for the student.

 Use this PowerPoint template to help your students design a presentation that will help them lead their IEP meeting!